Translation in the Wild: NMT vs LLMs: A Comparison

 \subsection{Training Objective}

 The dedicated NMT’s training objective is explicitly to maximize \emph{translation likelihood}, essentially \emph{directly training to translate}.
 The loss function compares the model’s output with reference translations for each source sentence.
 The LLM’s objective, by contrast, is \emph{next-word prediction} (language modeling) across its training texts.
 No direct signal tells the LLM “this is a translation of that.”
 Instead, at best, some training documents might include translations or multilingual sentence collections, and the LLM learns to predict those sequences.
 In short, translation is the \emph{end goal} for NMT but a mere \emph{side effect} for LLMs.
-This difference is crucial: LLMs do not optimize for fidelity or adequacy explicitly in translation, which is why they may sometimes prioritize fluent output over precise correspondence (a known issue with LLM translations, according to human evaluations).